odinuv/web/en/apv/articles/cookies-sessions/index.md

 is used to store its own state for server (or at least part of it).

 This is not quiet safe, because anyone (user or software) can access and modify cookie files created by a browser.
-Therefore it is wise to store only a key to identify user data repository on server (read on).
+Therefore it is wise to store only a key to identify user data repository on server as described before (read about sessions below).

 A **bad** usage of cookie is to set ID or login of a user which is logged on.
 Anybody can change this information and pretend that he is somebody else.
 Saving a password into a cookie is also bad because